Skip to main content

 Three things go wrong in Commonfloor pipelines.
 Complex-name normalization — "Sobha Indraprastha" vs "Sobha Indraprasta" vs "Indraprastha by Sobha"; for clean per-complex aggregation, normalize via canonical-name mapping.
 Listing-vs-community data divergence — community-level data (ratings, total_units) updates quarterly while listing data updates daily; treat the two retention tiers separately.
 Bangalore-bias in community depth — Commonfloor's strongest coverage is Bangalore; for other cities, community-level fields are sparser.
 For pan-India apartment-complex research, supplement with city-specific platforms.

-Thirdwatch's actor uses HTTP + structured data extraction at $0.10/1K, ~88% margin.
+Thirdwatch's actor uses a lightweight HTTP path so you pay only for the data, not for proxy or compute overhead.
 Pair Commonfloor with MagicBricks Scraper and 99acres Scraper for comprehensive India real-estate coverage.
 A fourth subtle issue worth flagging: Commonfloor's community ratings are user-submitted — older complexes (10+ years) accumulate large rating samples (50-200+ ratings) while newer complexes (under 3 years) often have under 10 ratings.
 For accurate cross-complex comparisons, weight ratings by sample size + apply minimum-sample thresholds (10+ ratings minimum).
 A fifth pattern unique to Bangalore real estate research: tech-corridor proximity (Whitefield, Bellandur, Sarjapur Road) materially affects rental velocity + price-per-sqft — for accurate locality benchmarking, segment by tech-corridor distance rather than treating all Bangalore localities as comparable.
 A sixth and final pitfall: Bangalore monsoon season (June-October) drives rental-velocity increases as renters rotate during academic cycles + tech-employer onboarding waves.
 For accurate base-rate research, account for seasonal demand cycles when interpreting per-locality velocity.

 Operational best practices for production pipelines